 After several attempts, Standard Oil Company of California drilled its first successful oil well.
 The discovery came in the Midway-Sunset field after a consolidation between Pacific Coast Oil Company and Standard Oil Company of Iowa created the Standard Oil Company of California.
 The new company, Socal (now Chevron), needed more oil since it had “stepped up its marketing efforts, particularly in gasoline sales, which nearly doubled between 1906 and 1910,” notes a company history.
 “Until now, Standard had left the hunt for oil to others.”
 The Kern County gusher produced 1,500 barrels of oil a day.

-January 23, 1895 – Standard Oil seals Fate of Oil Exchanges
+January 23, 1895 – Standard Oil of New Jersey closes Oil Exchanges

-The Standard Oil Company purchasing agency in Oil City, Pennsylvania, notifies independent producers it will only buy their oil at a price “as high as the markets of the world will justify” – and not “the price bid on the oil exchange for certificate oil.”
+The Standard Oil Company of New Jersey’s purchasing agency in booming Oil City, Pennsylvania, notified independent oil producers it would only buy their oil at a price “as high as the markets of the world will justify” – and not “the price bid on the oil exchange for certificate oil.”

 January 23, 1991 – Gulf War Oil Spill

 The world’s largest oil spill began in the Persian Gulf when Saddam Hussein’s retreating Iraqi forces opened pipeline valves at oil terminals in Kuwait.
 An estimated 11 million barrels of oil soon covered an area reaching as far as 101 miles by 42 miles.
 The oil spill, which remains the largest in history, was five inches thick in some areas.